Written by jamie#9248

 On the flipside, almost everything in her kit can be animation cancelled, meaning these slow individual attacks can be shortened and chained together to paste overall smoother and higher damage ceiling combos.
 Klee is also uniquely able to move in between combos, which is a crucial time save and optimisation due to her explosions often throwing even the biggest enemies all over the place.
 Learning to mix jump cancels and dash cancels when applicable makes a huge difference.

 Note: Klee has numerous different cancels, many of which are not covered in this guide.
 What is covered below are cancels you should learn and will be doing for the majority of your Klee gameplay.
 These are the most relevant and useful.

-The below examples show common animation cancelling strategies and timing.
-You can use movement, jumping, or dashing to cancel animations with the appropriate timing.
+The examples below show common animation cancelling strategies and timing.
+You can use movement; walking, jumping, or dashing to cancel animations with the appropriate timing.

-Animation cancelling Klee’s basic attack is also known as “Machine Gun”.
+Animation cancelling Klee’s Normal Attack is also known as “Machine Gun”.